ONSdigital/construction-survey-results/cons_results/configs/README.md

 ```

 You may extend the `files_to_export` and `files_basename` dictionaries with more outputs if required.

-## Guidance for additional outputs
-As an end user, you will only need to change the export config (named `config_export.json`).
-The process will copy (or move) the files listed in the `files` section from the defined `output_dir` to `export_dir`, and will create a manifest json file for the NiFi.

 # Dev Config
 | Parameter | Description | Default | Data Type | Acceptable Values |